It’s Easier Than You Think to Find Public Hunting Land

 Finding New Hunting Land

-I grew up hunting exclusively on public land (mostly county land and some state lands).
-I’ll admit that it was in northern Minnesota there is still a lot of land to roam without running into other hunters.
+I grew up exclusively hunting on public land (mostly county properties and some state hunting lands).
+I’ll admit that it was in northern Minnesota where there’s a lot of public hunting land near me that I can explore without running into other hunters.
 But I’ve used the approach below to find new hunting lands across the state.
-You can start by simply searching for “public hunting land near me” into your search browser.
+You can start by simply searching for “public hunting land near me,” “public land near me,” “state hunting land near me,” or some variant into your search browser.
+You can also check out the NSSF Where to Hunt page, which has a list of state agency sites with public land information.
 This will often bring up a good list.
 But sometimes, you want to look deeper.

 Desktop Scouting for Public Hunting Land